cchoi1/auto-ft/README.md

 - [Layerwise AutoFT with FLYP](https://github.com/cchoi1/robust-optimizer/blob/master/autoft/scripts/iwildcam/autoft_layer_is10_flyp.sh)

-The `--inner_steps` and `--hopt_evals` parameters control the number of inner steps and outer steps respectively.
+The `--inner_steps` and `--hopt_evals` arguments specify the number of inner steps and outer loop evaluations respectively.
-The `--num_ood_hp_examples` parameter controls the number of OOD val examples for hyperparameter optimization.
+The `--num_ood_hp_examples` argument specifies the number of OOD val examples for hyperparameter optimization.
-The effective batch size is controlled by `--batch-size` and `--accumulation_steps`.
+Effective batch size is controlled by `--batch-size` and `--accumulation_steps`.
 We use a batch size of 256 for all datasets except ImageNet, for which we use a batch size of 512.

 To run Auto-FT with a FLYP loss term, use the following additional arguments: